rlangc/Figma-UI-Design-User-Guide/Creating Job-Aids/Design_Guides/How_to_Create_Effective_Job_Aids.md

 #

-By following these principles, you can create job aids that truly support performance—right when and where it’s needed.
+By following these principles, you can create job aids that truly support performance, right when and where it’s needed.